web-platform-tests/wpt/docs/writing-tests/general-guidelines.md

 ### HTTPS

 By default, tests are served over plain HTTP.
-If a test requires HTTPS it must be given a filename containing `.https` before the extension, e.g. `test-secure.https.html`.
+If a test requires HTTPS it must be given a filename containing `.serviceworker` or `.https` before the extension, e.g. `test-secure.https.html`.
 For more details see the documentation on [file names][file-name-flags].